 This raised yet another question: Which teacher?
 There were many teachers professing to impart spiritual knowledge and practices in his native Indian culture.
 He knew that the teacher must be right for him, must truly possess the knowledge and the spiritual force to be able to lead him step by step on his inward journey towards the conscious experience of the Superconscious Self.

 Having resolved his mind upon the ultimate importance of the right teacher, he once again ran away from home at the age of 15.
-This time he travelled for a year, visiting ashrams (centres for spiritual teaching) and gurus (spiritual teachers) throughout India.
-Whilst searching intensively for his teacher, he took instruction in dozens of meditation techniques and spiritual practices.
+This time, he travelled for a year, visiting ashrams (centres for spiritual teaching) and gurus (spiritual teachers) Gururaj Ananda Yogi´s Light Emblem throughout India.
+While searching intensively for his teacher, he took instruction in dozens of meditation techniques and spiritual practices.

 His quest was finally fulfilled.
 In a monastery near Almora in the Himalayas he found the guru he had long sought - Swami Pavitrananda.
 Gururaj was led by him step by step through the illusory veils of the conditioned conscious and subconscious mind towards the Superconscious Self.

 (Nivrikalpa Samadhi: The state of consciousness in which there is a permanent, fully opened channel between the conscious and superconscious mind).
-Then on a hot Thursday afternoon the long-awaited experience arrived.
-In Gururaj's own words: "Pavitrananda casually summoned me to meditate with him.
-In Pavitrananda's presence I slipped almost immediately into a profound meditation.
+Then on a hot Thursday afternoon, the long-awaited experience arrived.
+In Gururaj's words: "Pavitrananda casually summoned me to meditate with him.
+In Pavitrananda's presence, I slipped almost immediately into a profound meditation.
 I merged into a state of blissful consciousness far beyond the realms of space and time".
 It was a state of "joyful, eternal freedom, of immense peacefulness and yet vast power, transcending all the limitations and conditionings of my mind".
-He knew with certainty beyond the possibility of description that "what I was experiencing was in fact my Real Self".
+He knew with certainty beyond the possibility of description that "what I was experiencing was, in fact, my Real Self".
 It was totally clear that "my mind, my body, my personality were only reflections and expressions of this real and true Nature".